North Cornwall · TR8

 Why Crantock is its own job.

-Conservation Area covers the village including the church; AONB and Heritage Coast across the parish.
+Locally, conservation Area covers the village including the church; AONB and Heritage Coast across the parish.
 Gannel estuary views and ecology shape applications on the eastern edge.
 For renovation specifically, parts of Crantock sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Crantock drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Crantock project as a TR8-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Crantock projects parish-up, not template-down — the TR8 context shapes the design from day one.
+Whether the project is on Victorian villas in the centre or further out toward Newquay, the renovation response is locally tuned.

 Planning note